Colum-DR/linked-blog-starter-md/Z-EOTS/Plot/Summer Oneshot.md

 Starting location: The city of [[Stormfronte]], on [[Tudorille]].
 There the party is meeting in a shady backstreet saloon, where they are waiting for a client who's hired them for a hefty sum on cash.
 That client is [[Captain Amontillado]], who is a Pirate captain who used to command a number of ships, but all except her flagship have gone missing since they went out on an expedition.
 The captain tells them that the ships were headed for the [[Jaw Reef]], following rumors of some powerful magic item there.

+The party is given a small ship and crew to help them get to the island.

 The party will land in [[Onceville]]